htkseason/VOLDOR/README.md

 ***Viewer Range.*** When running with monocular capture, if the world scale is unfortunately initialized too large, the viewer may not display many pixels, which can be adjusted using x/z keys.

+***How to pick basefocal.*** `basefocal` refers to `baseline (meter)` times `focal (px)`.
+It decides the scene scale.
+If the input disparity maps are from rectified stereo, the `baseline` of stereo pairs should be used.
+In the case of depth camera or monocular, `basefocal` can be used as a hyper-parameter tuning the confidence on the input depth.
+A proper `basefocal` value should let the displayed keyframe depth map (`tmpkf_depth`) shows a porper variance (neither pure white or black).

 ***Input Frame Rate.*** Our framework favors a modest baseline between frames to let the optical flows being informative.
 For high frame rate videos, consider downsampling the frame rate based on appearance changing.
 (E.g. KITTI/TartanAir @ 10Hz, TUM-RGBD @ 3Hz.)

 ***I/O BottleNeck.*** If you observe choppy GPU load or the latest map on the viewer colored gray, it probably means the disk I/O is bottlenecking the performance.
 This will affect the accuracy by blocking the local mapping while VO keeps running.
 Consider move your data to SSD disk or you may restart the software a few times that your disk will cache more data.